coolmohawkdood/twitch.tv-storage-blocker/README.md

 3. Your userscript manager will prompt you to install the script.

+⚠️ **PROTIP:** Make sure this script is at the very top of your userscript manager's list.
+Otherwise Twitch may initialize storage before the script blocks it. ⚠️

 ## What It Blocks

 - LocalStorage (cleared and disabled)